literal-io/literal/packages/web/src/static/markdown/writing/prologue.md

 Moving on from specific functionality and onto the bigger picture of what that functionality enables, the intention of Literal is to improve both the process and outcome of reading.
 This happens in a number of ways:

-1. Interacting with text via annotation elevates the reading experience beyond one of passive consumption and into one that requires analysis and critical thought.
-Inserting oneself into the text and creating a feedback loop of new information and existing experience via annotation consolidates and increases retention of that new information
+- Interacting with text via annotation elevates the reading experience beyond one of passive consumption and into one that requires analysis and critical thought.
+Inserting oneself into the text and creating a feedback loop of new information and existing experience via annotation consolidates and increases retention of that new information. <a href="#note-1">[1]</a>
-2. Annotation is a means of distillation of an idea or concept.
+- Annotation is a means of distillation of an idea or concept.
 An annotation is a building block that can transported, rearranged, reconstructed, where as the source text is often a much larger and immutable construct.
 Abstraction through annotation enables the movement of ideas across disparate source contexts, allowing for ideas of wider complexity and deeper meaning to be developed.
-3. Annotations serve as guideposts for the future traversal of the current experience of the source, either by your own self, or by someone else.
-This preservation of the current perspective allows for one to approach the source in an augmented fashion — a dialectical interaction between self, source, and third perspective.
-[2]
+- Annotations serve as guideposts for the future traversal of the current experience of the source, either by your own self, or by someone else.
+This preservation of the current perspective allows for one to approach the source in an augmented fashion — a dialectical interaction between self, source, and third perspective. <a href="#note-2">[2]</a>

 > Unlike traditional digital highlight and note-taking applications, ....